t0mpr1c3/DAKexport/STITCHES.md

 There are other machine knitting techniques like weaving, thread lace, plating, beading and so on.
 Whether these can be marked in DAK I don't know.
-There are likely techniques that I am unaware of.
+There are likely further techniques that I am unaware of.
 Please make a note of any that you might be interested in using.

 ## Hand knitting techniques